Overv/openstreetmap-tile-server/README.md

 First create a Docker volume to hold the PostgreSQL database that will contain the OpenStreetMap data:

-    docker volume create openstreetmap-data
+    docker volume create osm-data

-Next, download an .osm.pbf extract from geofabrik.de for the region that you're interested in.
-You can then start importing it into PostgreSQL by running a container and mounting the file as `/data.osm.pbf`.
+Next, download an `.osm.pbf` extract from geofabrik.de for the region that you're interested in.
+You can then start importing it into PostgreSQL by running a container and mounting the file as `/data/region.osm.pbf`.
 For example:

 ```
 docker run \
-    -v /absolute/path/to/luxembourg.osm.pbf:/data.osm.pbf \
+    -v /absolute/path/to/luxembourg.osm.pbf:/data/region.osm.pbf \
-    -v openstreetmap-data:/var/lib/postgresql/14/main \
+    -v osm-data:/data/database/ \
     overv/openstreetmap-tile-server \
     import
 ```

 If the container exits without errors, then your data has been successfully imported and you are now ready to run the tile server.

 Note that the import process requires an internet connection.
 The run process does not require an internet connection.
-If you want to run the openstreetmap-tile server on a computer that is isolated, you must first import on an internet connected computer, export the openstreetmap-data volume as a tarfile, and then restore the data volume on the target computer system.
+If you want to run the openstreetmap-tile server on a computer that is isolated, you must first import on an internet connected computer, export the `osm-data` volume as a tarfile, and then restore the data volume on the target computer system.

-Also when running on an isolated system, the default index.html from the container will not work, as it requires access to the web for the leaflet packages.
+Also when running on an isolated system, the default `index.html` from the container will not work, as it requires access to the web for the leaflet packages.

 ### Automatic updates (optional)

-If your import is an extract of the planet and has polygonal bounds associated with it, like those from geofabrik.de, then it is possible to set your server up for automatic updates.
-Make sure to reference both the OSM file and the polygon file during the import process to facilitate this, and also include the `UPDATES=enabled` variable:
+If your import is an extract of the planet and has polygonal bounds associated with it, like those from [geofabrik.de](https://download.geofabrik.de/), then it is possible to set your server up for automatic updates.
+Make sure to reference both the OSM file and the polygon file during the `import` process to facilitate this, and also include the `UPDATES=enabled` variable:

 ```
 docker run \
     -e UPDATES=enabled \
-    -v /absolute/path/to/luxembourg.osm.pbf:/data.osm.pbf \
-    -v /absolute/path/to/luxembourg.poly:/data.poly \
+    -v /absolute/path/to/luxembourg.osm.pbf:/data/region.osm.pbf \
-    -v openstreetmap-data:/var/lib/postgresql/14/main \
+    -v /absolute/path/to/luxembourg.poly:/data/region.poly \
-    -v openstreetmap-rendered-tiles:/var/lib/mod_tile \
+    -v osm-data:/data/database/ \
     overv/openstreetmap-tile-server \
     import
 ```

 Refer to the section *Automatic updating and tile expiry* to actually enable the updates while running the tile server.

+Please note: If you're not importing the whole planet, then the `.poly` file is necessary to limit automatic updates to the relevant region.
+Therefore, when you only have a `.osm.pbf` file but not a `.poly` file, you should not enable automatic updates.

 ### Letting the container download the file